Skip to content

 Programmatically change camera position

-Your applications can programmatically navigate a 3D scene by creating a new camera and setting it to the scene view.
+Your applications can programmatically navigate a 3D scene by creating a new camera and setting it to the view you are working with.
 A camera defines the location from which you are viewing the scene.

 Camera position for a scene view